openservicemesh/osm-docs/content/docs/guides/certificates.md

 This will provide valuable certificate information, such as the expiration date and the issuer.

-### Rotate the Root Certificate (Tresor)
+### Root Certificate Rotation

+#### Tresor

-WARNING: Rotating root certificates will incur downtime between any services as they transition their mTLS certs from one issuer to the next.
+>  WARNING: Rotating root certificates will incur downtime between any services as they transition their mTLS certs from one issuer to the next.

-We are currently working on a zero-downtime root cert rotation mechansim that we expect to announce in one of our upcoming releases.
+We are currently working on a zero-downtime root cert rotation mechanism that we expect to announce in one of our upcoming releases.

 The self-signed root certificate, which is created via the Tresor package within OSM, will expire in a decade.
 To rotate the root cert, the following steps should be followed:

-1. Delete the `osm-ca-bundle` certificate in the osm namesapce
+1. Delete the `osm-ca-bundle` certificate in the osm namespace
    ```console
    export osm_namespace=osm-system # Replace osm-system with the namespace where OSM is installed
    kubectl delete secret osm-ca-bundle -n $osm_namespace